webhintio/hint/packages/rule-content-type/README.md

 ## Why is this important?

-Even thought browsers sometimes [ignore][server configs] the value of the `Content-Type` header and try to [sniff the content][mime sniffing spec], it’s indicated to always send the appropriate media type and charset for the response as, among other:
+Even though browsers sometimes [ignore][server configs] the value of the `Content-Type` header and try to [sniff the content][mime sniffing spec], it’s indicated to always send the appropriate media type and charset for the response as, among other: